subhanu-dev/Olist_aws_data_pipeline/readme.md

 ![](images/aws%20athena.png)

 Athena was used to query the data in s3 to better understand structure of the data before loading into Snowflake.
-Athena query results were set to be stored in the same bucket inside the /athena_results/ table.
+Athena query results were set to be stored in the same bucket inside the /athena_results/ folder.

 Loading data from S3 to Snowflake was done in 3 ways,
 1. Batch loading using an external stage